Contents

 Monitor High-Risk Situations

-Specific environments, such as one-on-one interactions, locker rooms, and after-school activities, pose a higher risk for abuse.
-Schools should establish clear protocols, such as requiring multiple adults to be present, ensuring transparency in physical spaces (e.g., open doors or windows), and using surveillance where appropriate.
-Encouraging staff to be vigilant in these situations helps create a safer school culture.
+In these scenarios, protocols like requiring multiple adults to be present, ensuring transparency in physical spaces (e.g., open doors or windows), using surveillance where appropriate, and encouraging staff to be vigilant help create a safer environment and reduce the risk of sexual abuse

 Engage Community Support

 Prevention efforts are most effective when schools collaborate with parents, law enforcement, and the local community.
-Schools can host workshops on sexual abuse prevention, provide resources and sexual abuse training, and foster open dialogue with families to ensure that prevention extends beyond the classroom.
+Schools can host workshops on sexual abuse prevention, provide resources and prevention-focused training, and encourage open conversation with families.

 Document and Report Concerns

-All concerns should be documented and reported according to school policy and state and federal laws.
+All concerns around child abuse and neglect should be documented and reported according to school policy and state and federal laws.
 Thorough records help identify patterns of behavior that may indicate abuse.
-Schools should emphasize a “see something, say something” culture where staff feel supported in reporting suspicions without fear of retaliation.
+Schools should implement a “see something, say something” culture where teachers and staff feel safe to report suspicions without fearing retaliation.

 Foster a Protective Environment

-Creating a school culture that prioritizes student safety requires proactive leadership and open communication.
-Schools should promote respect and student empowerment, ensuring that children feel comfortable speaking up about any concerns.
-A protective environment is one where students, staff, and families work together to uphold safety as a shared responsibility.
+Strong leadership and open communication are essential to create a school culture prioritizing student safety.
+Schools should promote respect and student empowerment, ensuring that children feel empowered and supported speaking up when there are concerns.
+A protective environment is one where students, staff, and families work together to uphold safety.

 Streamline Sexual Abuse Training for Your Staff with Vector Solutions

 Vector Solutions offers expert-authored training to help school staff recognize sexual grooming and stop abuse before it happens.
-Complimentary to mandated reporter training, our Child Sexual Abuse Prevention microlearning courses focus on how to prevent sexual abuse in schools and educating your school community, minimizing risk, and keeping students safe.
+Complementary to mandated reporter training, our Child Sexual Abuse Prevention microlearning courses focus on how to prevent sexual abuse in schools and educate your school community, minimize risk, and keep students safe.

-Request a demo today and explore how preventing sexual abuse in schools is streamlined with specialized training via Vector Solutions.
+Request a demo today and explore how Vector Solutions makes preventing sexual abuse in schools and creating safer, more responsive communities a streamlined process.

 Frequently Asked Questions